-In order to ensure the health and safety of our students, artists-in-residence, instructors, visitors, and staff, we are observing the following COVID-19 protocols:
+In order to ensure the health and safety of our students, artists-in-residence, instructors, visitors, and staff, we are observing the following COVID-19 protocols, effective September 1, 2022:

-- Masks are required to be worn in all Art Colony buildings and at any indoor off-site programs.
+- When our community is at HIGH according to our office of public health, masks are required to be worn in all Art Colony buildings and at any indoor off-site programs.
+We recommend wearing an N95, KN95, or KF94 mask for the best protection.
 Please refer to the instructions posted in each studio about how to wear a mask properly.

-- Classes will meet directly in the studios and students and instructors shall limit their activities to the designated studio and related facilities.
+- Students shall limit their activities to the designated studio and related facilities.

-- GMAC will utilize air filtration units during classes and events and open doors and windows for natural ventilation when possible.
+- The Art Colony will utilize air filtration units in studios and will open doors and windows for natural ventilation when possible.

-- If you are experiencing symptoms of COVID-19 or have been in contact with anyone who has tested positive for COVID-19, you will not be allowed to attend Art Colony classes or events in-person.
+- If you are experiencing symptoms of COVID-19 or have been in recent contact with anyone who has tested positive for COVID-19, you will not be allowed in Art Colony studio spaces or facilities.

-- Anyone who develops symptoms of COVID-19 within 14 days of participating in GMAC programming, is expected to contact us at email@example.com.
+- Anyone who develops symptoms of COVID-19 within 5 days of participating in Art Colony programming, is expected to contact us at email@example.com.

-- GMAC reserves the right to terminate access to studio space for any or all participants if it determines that our safety protocols have not been followed, or that the safety and health of staff, students, the instructor, and others may be at risk.
+- The Art Colony reserves the right to terminate access to studio space for any or all participants if it determines that our safety protocols have not been followed, or that the safety and health of staff, students, the instructor, and others may be at risk.